DamoM73/turtle_vid_tute/lesson_3.md

 ### How Turtle coordinates work

-Image the Turtle window to be a piece of graph paper that is measured in pixels.
+Imagine the Turtle window to be a piece of graph paper that is measured in pixels.
 We know from the last lesson that our screen is set to 500px wide and 500px high (px is the recognised abbreviation for pixels).
 Just like maths, Turtle uses `x` to represent horizontal values, and `y` to represent vertical values.
 So we could instead say the window's `x = 500` and its `y = 500`

 In computing, we would represent these coordinates as `(500, 500)` where the first value is `x` and the second values is `y`.